Gradiant/grad-ssikit-android/README.md

 26. WaltIdInMemoryProvider.kt -> Same reason as in point 19.

 27. TrustedIssuerClient.kt -> Added two methods for making did authentication against the eos endpoint that returns a verifiable credential.
+Added the new endpoint authentication to the setTrustedIssuerDomain function from point 25.

 ## Android Application Requirements